JohnScarrow/cs-115/README.md

 bash
 python Slugger.py
 Usage
-Objective: Guide your slug from the bottom to the top of the screen while avoiding bouncing snail shells.
+Movement: Use your arrow keys to move the slug around the screen.

-Movement: Use the arrow keys to move in all directions.
+Objective: Reach the top of the screen without colliding with any of the bouncing snail shells.

-High Scores: If you win and your time is one of the best, an in-game prompt will allow you to enter your name.
-The high score list will then be displayed for 15 seconds before the game exits.
+High Scores: Upon winning (or even losing), the high score list will display for 15 seconds.
+If your time qualifies as a high score, an in-game prompt will ask you for your name.

 High Scores
-The game maintains a list of the top 5 best times, stored in the file high_scores.json.
-Two initial scores are preloaded:
+The game automatically maintains a high score list saved in a high_scores.json file.
+The project is preloaded with two high scores:

-Slugger: 30.0 seconds
+Slugger with 30.0 seconds

-Slugget: 40.0 seconds
+Slugget with 40.0 seconds

-Try to beat them and see your name on the leaderboard!
+Try to beat them!

 Contributing
 Contributions are welcome!
 Feel free to fork this repository, create new features, or fix bugs.
 Pull requests and suggestions are highly appreciated.